sebestyenhompot/beautiful-jekyll/_posts/2019-04-24-georeferencing.md

 ---
 layout: post
-title: "Georeferencing Assignment: Fourty cities you would not think are located (also) in the U.S."
+title: "Georeferencing Assignment: Forty cities you would not think are located (also) in the U.S."
 ---

 For the georeferencing assignment I used two old maps (one dated to 1843, the other not dated) of the United States.